Skip to main content Skip to main navigation Skip to search

 We initiated this risk analysis because the Philippines requested market access for fresh dragon fruit.
 Learn more about why we carry out risk analyses and our international obligations.

-This risk analysis is being conducted as a review of biosecurity import requirements.
-This is because we conducted an assessment of the potential pests associated with dragon fruit from the Philippines and have found that:
+We conducted this risk analysis as a review of biosecurity import requirements.
+This is because we conducted an assessment of the potential pests associated with dragon fruit from the Philippines and found that:

 • the pests of concern are the same, or of the same pest groups, as those pests that have been assessed previously for dragon fruit and/or other horticultural goods